 1 Great Place to Eat: Bass Tavern in Truro

-Dining out on Cape Cod during July and August can be a contact sport and long lines should be expected.
+Dining out on Cape Cod during July and August can be a contact sport.
+In other words, expect long lines.
 The unpretentious Bass Tavern in Truro (at the Whitman House Restaurant) offers fresh, unpretentious, affordable food and air-conditioning.
-It is favored by locals.
-And unlike so many restaurants on the outer Cape, they do take reservations: (508) 487 – 1740.
+And unlike so many restaurants on the outer Cape favored by locals, they do take reservations: (508) 487 – 1740.